-The following table sets forth certain information regarding ownership of the Company's ordinary shares as of February 16, 2004 for each person who is known by the Company to own beneficially more than five percent of the Company's outstanding ordinary shares:
+The following table sets forth certain information regarding ownership of the Company's ordinary shares as of December 31, 2004 for each person who is known by the Company to own beneficially more than five percent of the Company's outstanding ordinary shares:

 Name of Five Percent Shareholders Amount Beneficially Owned Percentage of Class (3)

-Gil Shwed 29,751,494 (1) 11.7%
+Gil Shwed 31,102,744 (1) 12.2%

+Marius Nacht 27,981,794 (1) 11.1%

-Franklin Resources, Inc 27,306,935 (2) 11.0%
+Franklin Resources, Inc 25,625,981 (2) 10.3%

-Marius Nacht 27,311,794 (1) 10.8%

-Janus Capital Management LLC 17,335,164 (2) 7.0%

-Shlomo Kramer 13,746,900 (1) 5.5%

-- (1) The amount includes ordinary shares owned by each of the above, directly or indirectly and options immediately exercisable or that are exercisable within 60 days from December 31, 2003.
-The exercise price of some of these options is higher than the current Check Point's share market price. - Based on the most recent 13G filing. - (3) The percentage is calculated using the amount beneficially owned, divided by the sum of total outstanding ordinary shares and options exercisable within 60 days from December 31, 2003, if applicable.
+- (1) The amount includes ordinary shares owned by each of the above, directly or indirectly and options immediately exercisable or that are exercisable within 60 days from December 31, 2004.
+The exercise price of some of these options is greater than the current Check Point's share market price. - (2) Based on information contained in Schedule 13F filed with the Securities and Exchange Commission. - (3) As to each shareholder, the percentage is calculated using the amount beneficially owned by such shareholder (as determined in accordance with footnote (1)) divided by the number of total outstanding ordinary shares and the shares issuable pursuant to the exercise of options exercisable within 60 days from December 31, 2004, if any, held by such shareholder.
+Ordinary shares subject to options that are immediately exercisable or exercisable within 60 days of December 31, 2004 are deemed outstanding for computing the ownership percentage of the shareholder holding such options, but are not deemed outstanding for computing the ownership of any other shareholder.

-According to the Company's transfer agent, as of March 22, 2004 there were 281 holders of record of the Company's ordinary shares residing in the United States holding 202,596,715 ordinary shares, or 80.78% of the aggregate number of ordinary shares outstanding.
+According to the Company's transfer agent, as of March 31, 2005 there were 293 holders of record of the Company's ordinary shares residing in the United States, holding 204,019,216 ordinary shares, or 83% of the aggregate number of ordinary shares outstanding.